chassi-os/js-software-design-patterns/README.md

 ```

 #### Momento
 Implementation of a momento pattern.
 The momento pattern allows you to save a state of an object or instance and then recover that previously saved state.
 This mutates the state of the object and will not work on frozen/immutable objects.
+A single momento instance, once used to save a momento of an originating object, is permanently bound to that originator of the momento and cannot be used by other originating instances.

 ```javascript
 import { Momento } from 'js-software-design-patterns';